 Summer learning loss is a real problem.
-In fact, research suggests student lose more than two months of math knowledge during the summer, and reading skill loss is similar.
+Alarmingly, research suggests students lose more than two months of math knowledge during the summer, and the losses in reading are similar.

 Fun!
 Fun!
 Fun!
 Summer Learning Sites

-- Simple Tips for Summer Math Learning from PBS Parents: These easy-to-implement ideas are perfect for summer learning.
-A few of my favorites: Turn chores into math learning opportunities, or find math lessons in your child’s collection (sea shells, baseball cards, etc.) PBS Parents’ reading tips guide is also extremely useful.
+- Simple Tips for Summer Math Learning From PBS Parents: These easy-to-implement ideas are perfect for summer learning.
+My favorites: Turn chores into math learning opportunities, or find math lessons in your child’s collection (sea shells, baseball cards, etc.).
+PBS Parents’ reading tips guide is also extremely useful.